mssch/kismatic/README.md

 # Usage Documentation

+[Full Documentation](docs/README.md) -- Index of all the documentation

 [Installation Overview](docs/install.md) -- Instructions on using KET to install a Kubernetes cluster.

-[Upgrade a Kubernetes cluster](docs/upgrade.md) -- Instructions on using KET to upgrade your Kubernetes cluster.
+[Upgrading Your Cluster](docs/upgrade.md) -- Instructions on using KET to upgrade your Kubernetes cluster.

 [Plan File Reference](docs/plan-file-reference.md) -- Reference documentaion for the KET plan file.